Snowflake

 CREATE DATABASE KUBIT;

-Grant the KUBIT role ownership of the KUBIT database.
-This allows the role to execute tasks exclusive to owners.
+2. Make the KUBIT role owner of the KUBIT database.
+This will allow us to create and execute tasks that are only available to an owner role.

 GRANT OWNERSHIP ON DATABASE KUBIT TO ROLE KUBIT;